hyperionxt/non-API-blog-with-django/README.md

 • you can subscribe to the communities you want.
 • home view shows your subscriptions and a category and subcategory filter.
 • you can comment on posts and reply to comments.
-• CRUD with django REST framework.
+• CRUD with django REST framework(you must create your own venv).

 **Changed**.